Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Here are some rough guidelines for coffee-to-water ratio:

 |2 cups||1/4 cup|

 Always, if you want stronger coffee, increase the ratio of beans to water.

 French presses come in different sizes, so the amount of coffee you use will depend on the size of your press.
 Once you know its volume, consult our resource on coffee measurements.
 It provides detailed advice about how much coffee and water to use for whatever strength of coffee you might want, at any volume.

 French Press Grind Size

-French presses typically need coarse rather than fine coffee grounds.
+French presses typically need coarse rather than fine coffee grounds, although brewing French press with a fine grind is possible.
 A French press grind should have particles the size of that chunky rock salt you see on top of bagels.